-BGP Next-hop behaviour – One of my CCDE bootcamp students asked a question about next hop in MPLS VPN network.
-So, I would be very pleased to explain the BGP next hop behaviour both in IP and MPLS network in this post.
+BGP next-hop-self behavior - One of my CCIE Enterprise students asked a question about BGP next hop in the MPLS VPN network.
+So, I would be very pleased to explain the BGP next hop self behavior both in IP and MPLS networks in this post.
 I am explaining this topic in deep detail in my “BGP Zero to Hero” course.
 Click here for our Special Offer.